 Belgians urged to work from home as EU infections soar

-Belgium has urged people to start working from home once again from Monday due to surging Covid infections, as Europe grapples with the pandemic's fourth wave.
+Belgium has urged people to start working from home again due to surging Covid infections, as Europe grapples with the pandemic's fourth wave.

-"We have to implement measures ... especially tele-working, from Monday (8 November)," Belgian health minister Frank Vandenbroucke said on local radio show de Ochtend on Friday.
+"We have to implement measures ... especially tele-working, from Monday [8 November]," Belgian health minister Frank Vandenbroucke said on local radio broadcaster de Ochtend on Friday.

 Join EUobserver today